Bart M.J. Szewczyk

 - Federal Courts

 Bart M.J.
-Szewczyk’s (SHEF-chick) scholarship focuses on international law, U.S. foreign relations law, and law of the European Union.
-He is a member of the Executive Council at the American Society of International Law, term member at the Council on Foreign Relations, and international editor of the Polish Yearbook of International Law.
+Szewczyk’s (SHEF-chick) current scholarship focuses on international law and U.S. foreign relations law.
+He is a member of the Executive Council at the American Society of International Law, term member at the Council on Foreign Relations, international editor of the Polish Yearbook of International Law, and was selected this year as one of the Top 99 Under 33 Foreign Policy Leaders by the Young Professionals in Foreign Policy and the Diplomatic Courier.

 During law school, Szewczyk worked in the Office of European & NATO Policy and Office of Strategy at the Department of Defense, the Office of President Theodor Meron at the International Criminal Tribunal for Former Yugoslavia in The Hague, and the legal department at the Federal Reserve Bank of New York.